Duterte to meet with labor, management

 Meanwhile, the Associated Labor Unions-Trade Union Congress of the Philippiines (ALU-TUCP), the biggest labor group in the country, said they will participate in the Labor Day gathering with the President.

-“We hope Mr. Duterte will make economic growth inclusive for workers by gifting them with the banning of contractualization work arrangements and announcing a significant wage hike for all workers nationwide,” he added.
-WILLIAM B. DEPASUPIL
+“We hope Mr. Duterte will make economic growth inclusive for workers by gifting them with the banning of contractual work arrangements and announcing a significant wage hike for all workers nationwide,” he added.